ephios-dev/ephios/docs/api/index.rst

 Authorization header like this:

 ``Authorization: Bearer <access token>``

+For example, a curl request to the events endpoint would look like this:

+``curl -X GET https://your-instance.ephios.de/api/events/ -H 'Authorization: Bearer gvRYPujOFh6iiLbT5Dw'``

 Permissions are checked based on the tokens scope and the permissions of the user that created the token.
 For example, if a token with the scope